redis/redis-doc/docs/reference/protocol-spec.md

 * The error itself.
 * A final CRLF.

-As a convention, the error begins with an uppercased word (space-delimited) that conveys the error's gist.
+As a convention, the error begins with an uppercase (space-delimited) word that conveys the error message.

 For instance, the error "SYNTAX invalid syntax" is represented by the following protocol encoding: